 Poland's Duda becomes first foreign leader to visit Trump during pandemic

-Polish President Andrzej Duda on Wednesday became the first foreign leader to visit U.S. President Donald Trump since the coronavirus pandemic led to global lockdowns, with the two sides close to signing a joint defense cooperation agreement.
+Polish President Andrzej Duda on Wednesday became the first foreign leader to visit U.S. President Donald Trump since the coronavirus pandemic led to global lockdowns, and the two leaders said they looked forward to signing a defense cooperation agreement.
 Duda's visit appeared aimed at boosting his re-election campaign - Poland's nationwide presidential vote is on Sunday.

-"We are looking closely with our Polish counterparts on a Defense Cooperation Agreement to realize the vision put forward by both our presidents.
-We are now focused on the final details for the legal agreements, which are similar to those that we've completed with other allies around the world," the official said.
-It was unclear whether Trump would want to move U.S. troops withdrawn from Germany to Poland, an option raised by U.S. officials.
-Trump wants to take thousands of U.S. troops out of Germany, feeling the United States is bearing too much of a financial burden for the deployment.

-Trump and Duda have scheduled a joint news conference in the White House Rose Garden after their Oval Office talks.
-Critics have accused Duda and Trump of calling the visit four days before the Polish election in order to improve Duda's chances of winning, as his lead in opinion polls has dropped in recent weeks.
+"We're going to be reducing our forces in Germany.
+Some will be coming home and some will be going to other places, but Poland would be one of those other places," Trump said at the news conference.
+Critics have accused Duda and Trump of calling the visit just before the Polish election in order to improve Duda's chances of winning, as his lead in opinion polls has dropped in recent weeks.

 According to Polish media reports, the United States could offer 2,000 soldiers to Poland, 1,000 more than initially agreed in June 2019.
 Those additional troops would include the U.S. Army V Corps from Kentucky and F-16s from Germany.
 Another official with knowledge of the talks told Reuters that moving the V Corps to Poland was under discussion and that Poland could get more than the 1,000 troops agreed to last year, but would not say if 2,000 would be sent.